-However, no matter how strict you are with your maintenance routine, wood floors sooner or later will start suffer some changes.
+However, no matter how strict you are with your maintenance routine, wood floors sooner or later will start to suffer some changes.
 This is not a reason for replacing them, however.
 In most of the cases even very old, damaged and distressed wooden floors could live their Renaissance again with the help of the sanding treatment.
-Sanding is the professional process of removing the finer imperfections from the surface, including scratches, small non-structural gaps, marks and stains, dirt, discoloration, worn finish build-ups and more.
-Combined with the sealing and staining procedures after, your floor will not only look better than the original condition, showing a great color contrast, smooth and sleek surface and glossy and clean finish, but also will experience a long-lasting durability and protection to serve you for decades more.
+Sanding is the professional process of removing the finer imperfections from the surface, including scratches, small non-structural gaps, marks and stains, dirt, discolouration, worn finish build-ups and more.
+Combined with the sealing and staining procedures after, your floor will not only look better than the original condition, showing a great colour contrast, smooth and sleek surface and glossy and clean finish, but also will experience long-lasting durability and protection to serve you for decades more.

-However, not every wooden floor can be sanded, even if you hire the most experienced and skilled professionals in the field.
-Some floors are in really poor condition due to different reasons, which lead to broken and cracked, or even missing planks and major issues in general.
-In that case sanding can’t handle the size of the problem and replacing is probably your only solution.
+Not every wooden floor can be sanded, even if you hire the most experienced and skilled professionals in the field.
+Some floors are in really poor condition due to different reasons, which lead to broken and cracked or even missing planks and major issues in general.
+In that case, sanding can’t handle the size of the problem and replacing is probably your only solution.
 Well, there is always an option – if the floor suffers issues only in certain spots, spot repairs and replacement is also an alternative.
-However, if the floor is destroyed for the most part, or is sanded way too many times in the past, be sure to start considering a new flooring.
+However, if the floor is destroyed for the most part, or is sanded way too many times in the past, be sure to start considering new flooring.
 No matter if it comes to replacing and sanding, both options give the opportunity to enjoy a new look and total transformation.
 Be sure to consider them if you want that change.